This is a guide covering everything you need to know about monospaced fonts.

 7. GT Pressure Mono

-Plus, it has italic for all three versions.
+Plus, it has italics for all three versions.

 Pitch is a Slab Serif font created by Kris Sowersby.